 Paying 20 times more for the same scenery 💸

-Passengers can now enjoy the same canyon views, but with twice the excitement when checking their wallet.
+Passengers will now be able to enjoy the same canyon views, but with twice the excitement when checking their wallets.
 The current fare, which allowed a round trip for the price of a coffee and pastry, will now cost as much as a lobster dinner.
-Locals joke that at least the train's rattle will remind them they're not on a paid roller coaster.
+Locals joke that at least the train's rattling will remind them they're not on a paid roller coaster.